DHTMLX/docs-suite/docs/dataview/api/api_overview.md

 | [](dataview/api/dataview_itemrightclick_event.md)    | @getshort(dataview/api/dataview_itemrightclick_event.md)  |

 :::info important
-Use [DataCollection events](data_collection/index.md#events) to work with data.
+- Use [the events of DataCollection](data_collection/index.md#events) to work with data of DataView.
-- А для работы с выделением (?) используйте события Selection. (todo свести Selection разных виджетов в таблицу, а потом попробовать вынести в Helpers c третьей колонкой для какого виджета применимо)
+- Apply [the events of Selection](selection/index.md#events) to control the selection of DataView items.
 :::
 ## Properties

 | Name                                                   | Description                                                   |